ekimetrics/ekimetrics.github.io/blog/2024-02-23-Uncertainty_TS.md

 </div>

-Advantages of this approach include the ability to incorporate business knowledge and the capability to yield results even with weakly informative datasets.
+Advantages of this approach include the ability to incorporate business knowledge and the possibility of extracting insights despite weakly informative datasets.
 However, a notable disadvantage is that incorrect priors may lead to inaccurate results.

 </div>

 ### Conformal prediction
 <div align="justify">

 Conformal prediction offers finite-sample conformal intervals applicable to any model and dataset without additional costs.
 It is particularly valuable for black box models, requiring no modification to their analysis or training.
-The methodology relies on a calibration set in addition of the training and testing usual ones, which aids in generating conformalized intervals by rectifying errors introduced by the regressor.
+In addition to the usual testing and training datasets, the methodology also relies on a calibration set, which aids in generating conformalized intervals by rectifying errors introduced by the regressor.
 A crucial aspect in the design of conformal prediction is adaptivity.
 The objective is to ensure that the procedure yields larger intervals for more challenging inputs and smaller intervals for simpler inputs, tailoring the predictive uncertainty to the inherent difficulty of each input.

 <div align = "center">